domenhauko/HLA-Go2-simulation/README.md

 - Run the Unitree Go2 simulation in Gazebo.
 - Teleoperate the robot from the keyboard.
 - Read live odometry from ROS 2.
+- Convert odometry into a detailed `RobotState` structure.
+- Log robot-state timing and motion data to CSV files.
+- Convert the robot state into a compact `VehicleState` message.
-- Publish `x`, `y`, and `yaw` through an MQTT adapter.
+- Publish `x`, `y`, `yaw`, `v_linear`, and `v_angular` through MQTT.
 - Receive that data in an HLA gateway.
 - Publish the pose into an HLA federation named `DemoFederation`.
-- Visualize the robot in an HLA viewer as a **blue rectangle** with an **orange heading arrow**.
+- Visualize the robot in an HLA viewer as a blue rectangle with an orange heading indicator.
-- Launch the main components through **VS Code tasks**.
+- Launch the main components through VS Code tasks or run the Python scripts directly.

-This repository currently contains the main Python components for the odometry adapter, MQTT/HLA bridge, and HLA viewer, including `compact_odom_adapter.py`, `hla_gateway_receiver.py`, and `hla_viewer.py`.
-The repo also contains the working README and progress notes on the `dev` branch. citeturn199407view0
+This repository currently contains the working Python components for the ROS 2 state adapter, the MQTT/HLA bridge, and the HLA viewer, together with the HLA FOM and RTI configuration files used by the current `dev` branch.

 ---